 GSK vows to disclose payments to docs; details to come

-GSK CEO Andrew Witty outlined the cap-and-publish policy to The Financial Times in October: “It's appropriate that we have a limit on what we pay.
-In the past, whatever has happened, has happened, but in the future there will be strict adherence to these caps, which will be clearer to everybody.”
+GSK CEO Andrew Witty outlined the cap-and-publish policy to The Financial Times earlier in the week, saying that: “It's appropriate that we have a limit on what we pay.
+In the past, whatever has happened has happened, but in the future there will be strict adherence to these caps, which will be clearer to everybody.

 Pressed for specifics, GSK said in a statement that it is “committed to making information about physician payments publicly available in the US.
 We are urgently undertaking a review of our internal processes to determine the best way to efficiently and accurately collect this information.
 We will be putting a process in place to ensure this information can be reported as soon as possible.”